pollination/pollination-docs/rhino-plugin/pollination-commands-for-rhino/po_pollination.md

-# PO\_Pollination
+# PO_Pollination

-This is the alias of command "PO\_Panel".
-Turn on the main control panel for managing rooms, orphaned objects, resources \(program types, constructions, schedules, etc.\)
+This is the alias of command &quot;PO_Panel&quot;.
+Turn on the main control panel for managing rooms, orphaned objects, resources (program types, constructions, schedules, etc.)